Toni Storm: "Timeless" (2023–present)

 Devastated over losing the AEW Women's World Championship to Shida, Storm's persona underwent a drastic change to that of a demanding and paranoid woman, cosplaying as a Golden Age of Hollywood starlet with the catchphrase "chin up, tits out, and watch for the shoe".
 She dubbed herself "Timeless" Toni Storm on the 4 October episode of Dynamite.
 Following the 25 October episode of Dynamite, Storm began to be accompanied in vignettes and to the ring by Luther, who serves as her personal butler.
 In the same episode of Dynamite, it was announced that Storm would face Shida for the AEW Women's World Championship at Full Gear.
 In the shows that followed after the announcement, Storm began appearing after Shida's matches in attempts to steal Shida's spotlight, to Shida's initial confusion and later annoyance; Shida attacked Storm after one such attempt.
-On the 8 November of Dynamite, the debuting Mariah May was introduced as an obsessive fan of Storm.
+On the 8 November episode of Dynamite, the debuting Mariah May was introduced as an obsessive fan of Storm.
 In the following months, Storm adopted May as an "understudy" and protégé.
 At Full Gear on 18 November, Storm defeated Shida to win the AEW Women's World Championship for a record-tying third time.
-On December 30 at Worlds End, Storm successfully defended the AEW Women's World Championship against Riho.
+On 30 December at Worlds End, Storm successfully defended the AEW Women's World Championship against Riho.